PART 5: EDINBURGH AND THE FRINGE

 Rushing back across the street and spying our white van just as it turned the corner on goodness only knows what lap, we made it back to the library building.
-And that’s when I discovered a door that had escaped our attention earlier, and on the door was the elusive number.
+And that’s when I discovered a door that had escaped our attention earlier, on that door was the number we had been searching for.

 Trying to explain the lack of cell service was fruitless and reminding her of the early morning email and the 1:00 check-in only produced a dismissive Scottish wave of the hand.

 Anyway, we eventually got into the house, which was completely amazing, and after unpacking we walked to a nearby restaurant for an early dinner, where nerves were soothed with wine and larger.

 Returning to our house we discovered that the property had an American sized washer AND dryer, which went a long way to making me love our host again.
 Immediately a mountainous pile of laundry sprung into existence like one of those volcanoes that suddenly erupts from the ocean.
 With clothes blissfully sloshing away in soapy suds, the night ended with a quick dash across the street by us parents to the incredibly convenient grocery store for provisions.
 And all of us settling in to watch the opening ceremonies of the Summer Olympics.

 “Wait, why aren’t they showing the United States very much?”

 “Uhm, probably because this is the United Kingdom mum.”

 Well, I’d never heard of it for one thing.